kylerove/pediatricurologybook/_chapters/03-18_diverticula-urachal-anomalies-and-utricles.md

 ### Management

-Successful conservative management of symptomatic utricles has not been well described and would generally require frequent or long-term, prophylactic antibiosis for recurrent infection.{% cite liu2019a --file 03-18 %} **A variety of successful surgical approaches have been described with complete excision of the utricle offering definitive management.** For utricles with very small orifices, transrectal ultrasound guided aspiration and transurethral catheterization and aspiration, orifice incision, and fulguration have been all reported.{% cite dai2021a liu2019a desautel1999a babu2021a --file 03-18 %} These approaches are minimally invasive but confer higher incidence of symptom recurrence than excision. **Open, laparoscopic, and robotic-assisted approaches to excision have all been described, and there is no consensus regarding optimum approach.** The robotic approach may be advantageous due to the difficult location of the utricle.
+Successful conservative management of symptomatic utricles has not been well described and would generally require frequent or long-term prophylactic antibiosis for recurrent infection.{% cite liu2019a --file 03-18 %} **A variety of successful surgical approaches have been described with complete excision of the utricle offering definitive management.** For utricles with very small orifices, transrectal ultrasound guided aspiration and transurethral catheterization and aspiration, orifice incision, and fulguration have been all reported.{% cite dai2021a liu2019a desautel1999a babu2021a --file 03-18 %} These approaches are minimally invasive but confer higher incidence of symptom recurrence than excision. **Open, laparoscopic, and robotic-assisted approaches to excision have all been described, and there is no consensus regarding optimum approach.** The robotic approach may be advantageous due to the difficult location of the utricle.
 Utricles may be accessed via extraperitoneal, extravesical, transvesical, posterior sagittal, or perineal approaches.{% cite dai2021a liu2019a desautel1999a yeung2001a bayne2021a --file 03-18 %} Concomitant cystoscopy can help define the limits of dissection in laparoscopic procedures.{% cite yeung2001a bayne2021a --file 03-18 %} Reported conversions from laparoscopic to open approaches for utricle excision are uncommon.

 The key principles of excision regardless of approach are adequate dissection, excision, and water-tight closure of the utricle orifice and avoidance of injury to the pelvic nerves, vas deferens, seminal vessels, seminal colliculi, and rectum.

-**Table 5**{:#table-5}{:.table-number} Surgical approaches to prostatic utricle and post-operative recurrence of presenting symptoms
+**Table 5**{:#table-5}{:.table-number} Surgical approaches to prostatic utricle excision and post-operative recurrence of presenting symptoms

 | Approach    | Endoscopic |  Endoscopic  |   Open   |     Open     | Laparoscopic | Laparoscopic |
 |-------------|:----------:|:------------:|:--------:|:------------:|:------------:|:------------:|